 - Learning and Development teams are stretched thin with the demands of the digital workplace.

 - New learning management technology like xAPI/TinCan has become the new standard for analyzing learning data but is not captured by UPK.

 - Tools have emerged that offer much greater ease of use as compared to the heavy skillsets needed with prior tools like UPK.

 3. With the uncertainty of UPK’s continuing viability, does it make sense to use UPK on your application projects, Oracle or otherwise?

-Last fall, Oracle announced extending support and enhancement of key Oracle products like Oracle EBS, JD Edwards, PeopleSoft, Siebel and Hyperion through 2031 at lease.
+Last fall, Oracle announced extending support and enhancement of key Oracle products like Oracle EBS, JD Edwards, PeopleSoft, Siebel and Hyperion through 2031.
 See this link: (https://www.oracle.com/support/lifetime-support/applications-unlimited.html).

 Does it make sense to use UPK on releases and upgrades for these products given the uncertainty for the continued viability of UPK?